top of page

 An Ultimate Indoor Experience

-Food & Beverage 4
+Food & Beverage 3

 Grand Parks Event Center Restaurant, Photo by Marc Viquez, Stadium Journey

+The beers range from local varieties from Grand Junction, Sun King, People’s, and Three Floyd’s.
+The beer prices are $9 a pint.
+There is also a list of cider, hard lemonade, wine, and spirits available.
 Downstairs is a small concession stand that offers nachos, hot dogs, pretzels, candy, chips, and sodas.
 Pepsi products are also served at the concession stand.
-The prices range between $1.50 to $4; a nice price to grab a snack during the game and saving an appetite for dinner somewhere else afterwards.
+The prices range between $3.50 to $5; a nice price to grab a snack during the game and save an appetite for dinner somewhere else afterward.

 Atmosphere 3

-The atmosphere of the game is connected heavily on the action on the field.
+The atmosphere of the game is connected heavily to the action on the field.
 The majority of the fans are part of the ultimate community and will shout out to specific players on the field who are most likely friends or family members.

-The team’s merchandise is located at the corner of the concourse that displays a wide variety of merchandise that includes caps, t-shirts, hoodies, gloves, discs, and scarves.
+The team’s merchandise is located at the corner of the concourse and displays a wide variety of merchandise that includes caps, t-shirts, hoodies, gloves, discs, and scarves.
 The shirts are displayed on mannequins and there are about 5 to 6 different styles of caps.

 Neighborhood 4

-Just outside the complex are Stacked Pickle and Noble Roman’s, two local establishments with numerous locations throughout the state.
+Just outside the complex are Portillo's and Noble Roman’s, two local establishments with numerous locations throughout the state.
 Visitors can enjoy craft beers, pizza, and pub food.
 A little further down the road are smaller places that are noteworthy: Chiba Indy (sushi), Rail (farm to table), and Grand Junction Brewing Company.

 The best for entertainment may still be downtown Indianapolis, a short 30-minute drive south.
 Options include the Indiana State Museum, Children’s Museum, Canal Walk Indianapolis Motor Speedway Museum, and the neighborhoods of Mass Ave, Broad Ripple, and Fountain Square.

-Fans 4
+Fans 3

-The majority of the fans are very knowledgeable about the sport and most likely are connected with the team or the sport itself.
+Most fans are very knowledgeable about the sport and most likely are connected with the team or the sport itself.
 It makes for an interesting visit as one can gather a lot of information from the mouths of many in their seats.
 The crowd is fixed to the game and the only objective that matters is a win by the Cats.

 Access 4